bfenetworks/bfe/docs/en_us/modules/mod_ai_token_auth/mod_ai_token_auth.md

 ## Module Overview

-mod_ai_token_auth supports API-key (token) authentication for large model services.
-An API-key represents a token with certain access permissions and quotas for specific large model services.
-This module checks the API-key carried in the request according to rules to determine whether the request is allowed to access the large model service.
+mod_ai_token_auth supports API-key (token) authentication for LLM services.
+An API-key represents a token with certain access permissions and quotas for specific LLM services.
+This module checks the API-key carried in the request according to rules to determine whether the request is allowed to access the LLM service.

 Request header carries the API-key:
 ```